z4gon/ice-attack-vfx-unity/README.md

             1. Set a random initial angle to make them face forward.
             1. Set a small randomness to the life time.

-    1. **Simple Dissolve Shader**
+    1. **Dissolve Shader**
-        1. Create a **VFX Shader Graph** (not to be confused with a Shader Graph)
+        1. Create a **Shader Graph**
+        1. The _Visual Effect_ as an active target is deprecated as of this Unity version.
+Just make sure the universal target of the shader graph has the option "Support VFX Graph" checked.
-        1. Enable _Alpha Clipping_
+        1. Enable _Alpha Clipping_.
-        1. If this were a traditional Shader Graph, you'd need to set the blend mode to opaque here, but we can do that later in the output mesh node.
+        1. Set surface type to Opaque.
         1. Using a random noise to make the material dissolve.
         1. Parametrize the color and alpha threshold.
         1. Add an fresnel effect and parametrize it too.